menu

 7. Pre-deployment auditing is a must

-To ensure the desired level of security, pre-deployment auditing becomes a must in the software development cycle.
+To ensure the desired level of security, pre-deployment auditing becomes a must in the software development cycle (SDLC).
 The check is event-driven, meaning it is triggered whenever the target code is modified.
 Since this is the last chance before the exit, validations should be prohibited and required to be integrated into a CD pipeline.

-This idea can be applied to infrastructure-as-code to improve compliance by assuring that your software and the infrastructure on which it is deployed is compliant by default.
+This idea can be applied to infrastructure-as-code to improve compliance by assuring that your software and the infrastructure on which it is deployed are compliant by default.
 Here, tools like terraform-compliance and HashiCorp Sentinel are functional.

 This auditing method also has the advantage of involving security teams early in the software development process rather than waiting until the end to announce their requirements.